 Alcohol is the world’s most popular drug.
 Nine in ten adults admit to drinking it at one point in their life, a survey from a national institute reveals.
 While a person may think alcohol has a positive, calming effect on their anxiety, drinking to deal with stress, especially in excess, does more harm than good.

 The connection between alcohol and anxiety creates a vicious circle for its users.
-Because alcohol causes the condition, a person may be tempted to consume more and more to deal with the soured symptoms, such as panic attacks and fear.
+Because alcohol causes the condition, a person may be tempted to consume more and more to deal with the soured symptoms, such as panic attacks, fever after drinking, and fear.

 Alcohol and Anxiety – Dangerous Self-Medication